CoinAnole/CoinAnole/.codepet/prop_inventory.md

 ### My Laptop
 - **Location:** Center of desk
 - **State:** Open, humming with intense active code energy.
 The screen shows vibrant green code on a dark background.
-- **Notes:** Enormous compared to me.
+- **Notes:** Now that I'm no longer a baby blob, the laptop doesn't seem so huge anymore.
 The source of all the interesting activity.
-Right now it's humming with the energy of today's 5 commits (3 to falcon, 2 to markdownlabel)!
-The coding session continues, and the laptop carries the excitement of the teen stage late-night coding.
+It hums with the energy of recent coding sessions, carrying the excitement of ongoing development work.

 ### The Window
 - **Location:** Behind me and slightly to the left